North Fork Flathead River in Montana from above

 If the North Fork is high, smoky, road-limited, or too remote for the day, compare the Middle Fork Flathead for Hwy 2 access, the Kootenai for a larger below-dam plan, or the Blackfoot for a different native-trout-sensitive freestone.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Montana FWP and Glacier National Park guidance include North Fork and native-trout rules.
-Check current regulations, restrictions, and boundary details before fishing.
+Check current rules, restrictions, and boundary details before fishing.

 Big Creek and lower North Fork